zhiyuoe/shadowagent/docs/design-process.md

 ## Research findings

-- RL as an environment is good for observing obvious changes effectively.
+- RL, as an environment, is good for observing obvious changes effectively.
 - The competing relationship between RL agents and players gets easily fall into the Good-old-fashioned-AI's application.

 ---